Alley: Australia

 Sydney features a series of laneways in its central business district that have been used to provide off-street vehicular access to city buildings and alternative pedestrian routes through city blocks, in addition to featuring street art, cafes, restaurants, bars and retail outlets.
 The Rocks has the most prominent and historical laneways in Sydney, which date to the 19th century.
 Forgotten Songs is a popular attraction situated in Angel Place.
 Chinatown features a number of lanes and alleyways.
 In suburban Sydney, several alleyways or laneways exist between residential lots that provide pedestrians a shortcut passage to nearby facilities on adjacent roads.

-The Melbourne central business district in is home to many lanes and arcades.
+The Melbourne central business district is home to many lanes and arcades.
 These laneways date mostly from the Victorian era, and are a popular cultural attraction for their cafes, bars and street art.
 The city's oldest laneways are a result of Melbourne's original urban plan, the 1837 Hoddle Grid, and were designed as access routes to service properties fronting the CBD's major thoroughfares.
 St Jerome's Laneway Festival, often referred to simply as Laneway, is a popular music festival that began in 2004 in Melbourne's laneways.

 The lanes and arcades of Perth, Western Australia are together becoming culturally significant to the city.
 In 2007 modification to Liquor Licensing Regulations in Western Australia opened up the opportunities for small bars.
 This was followed in August 2008 by the City of Perth formally adopting a laneways enhancement strategy, "Forgotten Spaces – Revitalising Perth's Laneways".